birchwood-langham/dockerised-development-environment/README.md

-# Ubuntu Gdevelopment environment with Visual Studio Code editor
+# Ubuntu development environment with Visual Studio Code editor and IntelliJ

-Based on the official Ubuntu 18.04, this image installs Go, OpenJDK 11, Rust, Docker and Visual Studio Code
+Based on the official Ubuntu 18.04, this image installs Go, OpenJDK 11, Rust, Docker, Visual Studio Code and IntelliJ

 ## Instructions

 ### Build

-Create a .env file with the environment variable USER_PASSWORD to set the sudo password for the user.
+Use the sample.env to create a .env file with your environment variables.

 By default the build script will use the current user name when creating a user for the container and set the password to whatever you specified in the USER_PASSWORD environment variable.